amberjohnsonsmile/collaborating-kyle-and-amber/README.md

 ### Task 3 -- Kyle
 You should create a new CSS file.
 Link to it from one of your HTML files.

+### Task 4 -- Amber
+Slack your partner.
+You should both create an array of objects.
+Each object should have a name and age.